What Is the Average Electrical Engineer Salary?

 Average Electrical Engineer Salary by Experience Level in the US

 Let’s take a look at how much electrical engineers earn based on their experience level:

 On average, an entry-level electrical engineer’s salary is around $68,845 per year.
-It is in case if the electrical engineer has less than one year of experience.
+This is in case the electrical engineer has less than one year of experience.
 Incentives and overtime wages are all included in the total compensation.

-The average electrical engineer salary in the late-career stage is approximately $101,042 per year.
+The average electrical engineer’s salary in the late-career stage is approximately $101,042 annually.
 In this case, the electrical engineer possesses immense experience of ten-nineteen years.

 Those electrical engineers who have experience of more than 20 years can expect to earn up to $116,684 per year on average.

 Skills That Affect Electrical Engineer Salaries

 The following skills can affect the annual average electrical engineer’s salary:

 - Computer Security